 Nothing means summer more than freshly picked blueberries!
 You can eat them fresh, add them to recipes, smoothies... the possibilities and the nutritional benefits are endless!

-This season, we are pleased to announce that we will be selling our most popular varieties of our freshly picked Leduc blueberries at our retail store and M40 shop locations.
+This season, we are pleased to announce that we will be selling our most popular varieties of our freshly picked Leduc blueberries at our retail stores on 30th Street and M40 location.

 We no longer offer u-pick blueberries, but our berries can be purchased in the following sizes: